kwgoodman/la/doc/source/work.rst

     array([[22,  2],
            [33,  4]])

-You can also assign values by updating them with the **merge** method.
+You can also assign values by updating them with the :meth:`merge <la.larry.merge>` method.
 See :ref:`merge` for details.

 Alignment
 ---------